Akkki28/RLite/README.md

 ## Usage

-To use these models, create an instance of the class you want to use, and call the `fit` method with your environment.
-For saving and loading models, use the `save` and `load` methods, respectively.
+To use these models, create an instance of the class you want to use, and call the `fit` method with your suitable environment.

 ## Requirements
 ### Installing Dependencies